UPPMAX/programming_formalisms/docs/reflections/2025_autumn/20251030_total_course.md

 or add more time for this.
 In any case, I do think we should keep working on a shared repository.

+I suggest to expand the programming languages we use, i.e. R and Bash, as per request of some future learners.
+This will mainly affect Richel.
+This will be easiest to do if there is no shared project.

 As we do not use issues in practice,
 I suggest to remove the session on issues.